Mgmt Configuration Language: Functions

 }

 While this looks like it would be a lot of fun, and as you can see I considered it carefully, it is not supported.
-Similar functions that co-recurse as well as lambda variants are all caught by the compiler and rejected.
+Similar functions that co-recurse, as well as lambda variants, are all caught by the compiler and rejected.
 It’s easy to catch these things, because in an FRP, they would not form a DAG!
-A simple topological sort catches this and this code will error with: could not set scope: recursive reference while setting scope: not a dag.
+A simple topological sort will catch this, and as such, this code errors with: could not set scope: recursive reference while setting scope: not a dag.

 Returning Functions: